Occupational Therapy

 State-of-the-art facilities

-Gain essential clinical skills through fully supervised placements in the UC Health Clinic, where you’ll provide low-cost health services to the Canberra community.
+Gain essential clinical skills through fully supervised placements in the UC Health Clinic, where you will provide low-cost health services to the Canberra community.

 Professional recognition

-The Bachelor of Occupational Therapy has been granted accreditation with conditions by the Occupational Therapy Council (Australia and New Zealand).
+The Bachelor of Occupational Therapy and Master of Occupational Therapy has been granted accreditation by the Occupational Therapy Council (Australia and New Zealand) and has been endorsed as meeting the World Federation of Occupational Therapists (WFOT) Minimum Standards for Entry Level Education.

 Career opportunities